pengqiuluuu/qiulupeng.github.io/_pages/about_me.md

 nav_order: 8
 ---

 If you've heard of the MBTI, then I'm an intp type of person (I'm convinced of it myself).
 However, it doesn't affect my enjoyment of life at all.
-I am grateful for my life.

 ### I love cooking!
 <div style="display: flex; justify-content: center; max-width: 400px; align-items: center; margin: auto">